|

 sculptor were now seen to be subject to inspiration and their activities

 equated with those of the poet and the musician.
+In the

 latter half of the 16th century the first academies of art were founded,